 Explore the beauty and economy of form with Studio Furniture Maker Stewart Wurtz in designing and building a chair of your own inspiration.
 Stewart's prototypes are developed from gestural exploration to concept and build.
 His joy is in keeping the freshness of the initial drawing and combining materials like wood and metal.

 Your project can be a bench, stool or chair.
 Join this two-week class in learning the complexities of seating design.

-Students will design and produce seating from their own inspiration, ranging from a small stool or bench to developing a chair prototype and learning about the joy and complexities of seating design.
+Students will design and produce seating from their own inspiration.
+Possible projects range from a small stool or bench to developing a chair prototype while learning about the joy and complexities of seating design.
 We will review the attributes of wood and how its properties relate to chair structure and fabrication.
-Discussions will include techniques of joinery, ergonometrics of seating as well as the sculptural considerations of designing furniture viewed completely “in the round”.
+Discussions will include techniques of joinery, ergonometrics of seating, as well as the sculptural considerations of designing furniture viewed completely “in the round.”

-This is an intermediate to advanced course for students familiar with working in the shop with power and hand tools and they should be prepared to provide the wood for the final project.
+This is an intermediate to advanced course for students familiar with working in the shop with power and hand tools.
+They should be prepared to provide the wood for the final project.
 Participants who decide to pursue a chair prototype will be encouraged to design within the vocabulary of a leg and apron structure.
 Designs outside these parameters will require prior approval from the instructor.
-Staff will offer lectures and demonstrations on topics from drawing, full scale mock-ups, templates and jigs, joinery, steam and laminate bending plus slip seat upholstery
+Stewart will offer lectures and demonstrations on topics from drawing, full scale mock-ups, templates and jigs, joinery, steam and laminate bending plus slip seat upholstery.

 Please bring any of these tools that you already have:

 French curves and other drafting tools

 Safety gear that you like - dust mask, goggles and ear defenders (we have spares too)